 Total revenues are projected at \$4,686,618 in the FY 2023-24 budget.
-Revenues are received from residential and commercial garbage collection fees and are projected to increase by 2.0%.
+Revenues received from residential and commercial garbage collection fees will increase by 2.0% for consumers.
 Rates are proposed to increase by \$0.54 per month for residential, curbside service, and \$0.68 per month for residential, alley customers.
 Landfill revenues are based on tonnage and the tonnage for commercial and brush have been less.
 Republic, the City's garbage collection provider continues to pass along increases.
-This coming fiscal year the projected increase is 4%.
+The expected CPI increase for the City's garbage collection contract is 5.09%.
 The rate increases are necessary to pass along the increases incurred by the City.

-Expenditures are budgeted at \$4,587,987, a decrease of \$111,314 (-2.4%) from the FY 2022-23 Adopted Budget.
+Expenditures are budgeted at \$4,650,872, a decrease of \$48,339 (-0.1%) from the FY 2022-23 Adopted Budget.
 The decrease is due to the estimated tonnage disposal for commercial and brush.
 The amount of tonnage has been less.
-Expenditures include an increase to Alley CIP support from \$150,000 to \$200,000.
+Expenditure includes an increase to Alley CIP support from \$150,000 to \$200,000.